Suunto EON Steel Dive Computer Review

 The EON Steel is built explicitly for the experienced technical diver.
 It supports multiple gasses, and you can program it pretty much whatever way you want.

-The sleek style of the Suunto EON Steel dive computer is attractive and provides easy visibility to all information on a brilliant screen.
+The sleek style of the Suunto EON Steel dive computer is attractive and provides easy visibility to all information on the easy to read brilliant color screen.
 The touchscreen and navigation of the Suunto dive computer are relatively easy to use.
 This one is right where you want to be for the price as far as high-end dive computers go.

 What we like